Ibn Qulawayh: Life

-His official name was Ibn Qūlawayh (Qūlūya), Abu'l-Qasem Ja'Far b.
-Moḥammad b.
-Jaʿfar b.
-Mūsāb.
-Qūlawayh Qomī Baḡdādī Abdullah Ashari may have been among his teachers.
-It seems that he began his education in Qom.
-He traveled to other places to study the Hadith.
-He visited Iraq and resided there while he was ill.
-Many of his teachers were in Iraq such as Ibn Edris Qomi, Ali Ibn Babewayh Qomi, Ibn Valid Qomi, Ibn Oqdah, Abu Omar Kashi, Abdul Aziz Ibn Yahya Jaloudi, Ibn Homam Iskafi and his father Muhammad and his brother Ali.
+It seems that he began his education in Qom, and Abdullah Ash'ari may have been among his teachers.
+He traveled to other places to study the Hadith, including Iraq where he resided while he was ill.
+Many of his teachers also lived in Iraq, such as Ibn Idris Qomi, Ali Ibn Babewayh Qomi, Ibn Valid Qomi, Ibn Oqdah, Abu Omar Kashi, Abdul Aziz Ibn Yahya Jaloudi, Ibn Homam Iskafi and his father Muhammad and his brother Ali.

 Transmitters of Hadith

 There are some bodies among transmitters of Hadith for Qulawayh like Ibn Abdoon, Ibn Ayyash Johari, Ibn Babawayh, Ibn Shazan Qomi, Ibn Nouh Sirafi, and Haroun Ibn Musa talakbari who are used by Qulawayh.
 About his reliability, we could say that Shaykh Mofid mentioned him as the reliable transmitter.
 Also Najasi And Tousi known him as reliable transmitter.

 Works

 He has many books on the subject of Jurisprudence and Hadith.
 His most known book is Kamil Al Ziyyarat which is published in Najaf by Abdul Hosein Amini.
 This book an important source of Imami in Praying.
 It shows the interest in traditions in that time.
 Qulawayh narrated many traditions from Muhammad, Imam Kazim and Imam Sadiq and the chains of narrators.
 Many of his books are not available: